cetinkaya/idext/README.md

  * **exred_mean**, **exgreen_mean**, **exblue_mean**: average of excess color values (exred = 2 red - green - blue)
  * **hue_mean**, **saturation_mean**, **value_mean**: average color of pixels in hue, saturation, value space

 Each segment can also be assigned a class.
-For each image from which data is extracted, user is allowed to supply an class-image to characterize classes in the image.
-Specifically, user can prepare class-images by painting the parts in the images in red, green, blue, black, or white each of which correspond to a certain class.
+For each data-image (image from which data is extracted), user is allowed to supply an additional class-image to characterize classes in the data-image.
+User can prepare class-images by painting the parts corresponding to classes in the images in red, green, blue, black, or white.
+Idext understands these colors and assigns classes to segments based on these colors.

 Example
 -------